kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 <div class="fig figcenter fighighlight">
   <img src="/images/bn_backpass/step7.png">
   <div class="figcaption"><br>This step during the forward pass was the final step of the normalization combining the two branches (nominator and denominator) of the computational graph.
-During the backward pass we will calculate the gradients that will flow seperatly through these two branches backwards.<br>
+During the backward pass we will calculate the gradients that will flow separately through these two branches backwards.<br>
   </div>
 </div>
 It's basically the exact same operation, so lets not waste much time and continue.
 The two needed variables `xmu` and `ivar` for this step are also stored `cache` variable we pass to the backprop function.
 (And again: This is one of the main advantages of computational graphs.
 Splitting complex functions into a handful of simple basic operations.
 And like this you have a lot of repetitions!)